1-25 of 31

-Free summer school program for children entering kindergarten.
-Students practice following directions and learn key kindergarten skills.
-Program runs June 3 - July 1, 2024.
-Taught by licensed teachers. **Program dates change annually.
+Free summer school program for children entering kindergarten in the Antioch School District.
+Allows students to practice following directions and learn key skills.
+Program runs for three weeks during the summer and is taught by licensed teachers.

 Services